Rao-Blackwellized Particle Smoothing for Simultaneous Localization and Mapping

-where $e_{\text{p},t} \sim \gaussian{0}{ \Delta T Q_\text{p}} $ and $e_{\text{q},t} \sim \gaussian{0}{ \Delta T Q_\text{q}}$, with $\Delta T = 0.01$~s, $Q_\text{p} = \text{diag}\left( 0.25, 0.25, 0.01 \right)$ and $Q_\text{q} = \text{diag}(0.01^2 \pi^2/180^2, 0.01^2 \pi^2/180^2, 0.3^2 \pi^2/180^2)$.
+where $e_{\text{p},t} \sim \gaussian{0}{ \Delta T Q_\text{p}} $ and $e_{\text{q},t} \sim \gaussian{0}{ \Delta T Q_\text{q}}$, with $\Delta T = 0.01$~s, $Q_\text{p} = \text{diag}( 0.25, 0.25, 0.01 )$ and $Q_\text{q} = \text{diag}(0.01^2 \pi^2/180^2, 0.01^2 \pi^2/180^2, 0.3^2 \pi^2/180^2)$.
 We compare the results of our particle smoother with a particle filter similar to the one presented in~\citet{Kok+Solin:2018} and an extended Kalman filter similar to the one presented in~\citet{visetHK:2022}.
-To study the three algorithms for non-ideal, real-world scenarios, we add a constant, unmodeled magnetometer bias of varying magnitude $o$ to the y-axis of the measurements.
+To study the three algorithms for non-ideal, real-world scenarios, we add a constant, unmodeled magnetometer bias of varying magnitude~$o$ to the y-axis of the measurements.
 Because we are not interested in the true magnetic field map but only in one that aids in obtaining a correct position, an incorrect bias estimate would not have any negative effect on the localization performance if the sensor would not rotate.
 However, rotating the sensor results in measuring the bias in a different direction in the navigation frame and hence inconsistencies in the map.
-Note that it therefore depends on the shape of the trajectory how sensitive the algorithms are to erroneous magnetometer calibration.
+The sensitivity of the algorithms to erroneous magnetometer calibration therefore depends on the shape of the trajectory.
 We use the trajectory shown in \cref{fig:mag-setup}, which is not that sensitive for erroneous calibration, \eg because the same path is not traversed twice in opposite directions.
 Because of this, we simulate large calibration errors of $o = 0, 1, 5, 10$.
 For each of these cases, we run 20 Monte Carlo simulations and sample $K = 10$ sample trajectories from our Rao-Blackwellized particle smoother.
 One of the maps is visualized in \cref{fig:mag-setup}.
 The resulting RMSE can be found in \cref{fig:mag-rmse}.
-As can be seen, the RMSE of the particle smoother from \cref{alg:cpf-as} is smaller than that of particle filter and remains consistently low, while that of the extended Kalman filter increases for larger calibration errors.
+As can be seen, the RMSE of the particle smoother from \cref{alg:cpf-as} is smaller than that of the particle filter and remains consistently low, while that of the extended Kalman filter increases for larger calibration errors.